canjs/canjs/_index.md

 ### on `control.on()`

 [can.Control.prototype.on](http://donejs.com/docs.html#!can.Control.prototype.on) rebinds a control's event handlers.
-This is useful when you want to listen to a specific model and change it.
+This is useful when you are listening to a specific model instance, and want to change to change to another.

-The following `Editor` widget's __todo__ method updates the todo option and then calls `on()` to rebind `'{todo} updated'`.
+The following `Editor` widget's __todo__ method updates the control's todo option and then calls `on()` to rebind `'{todo} updated'`.

 {% highlight javascript %}